Los Angeles Lakers: Buss family ownership

 Jerry Buss owned the team from 1979 until his death in 2013.

-In 1979, Cooke, who needed to raise money to fund a costly divorce, sold the Lakers, the NHL's Los Angeles Kings, the Forum, and some real estate to real estate investor Jerry Buss for $67.5 million, of which the Lakers constituted $16 million.
+In 1979, Cooke, who needed to raise money to fund a costly divorce, sold the Lakers, the National Hockey League's Los Angeles Kings, the Forum, and some real estate to real estate investor Jerry Buss for $67.5 million, of which the Lakers constituted $16 million.
 When Buss bought the team, the Lakers had won only one title since moving to Los Angeles.
 In Buss' 33-plus seasons in charge of the team, the Lakers won ten NBA championships and sixteen conference championships, and missed the playoffs only twice.
 He was elected to the Basketball Hall of Fame in 2010.
 When he died in 2013, Forbes valued the team at $1 billion.

 Jeanie Buss has been the Lakers' controlling owner since 2013, and runs the team on behalf of the entire family.
 Jerry Buss' six children hold the family's 66% controlling stake in the team via four related trusts, which are managed by co-trustees Jeanie, Janie, and Johnny Buss as of March 2017.
 A portion of the Lakers shares were reserved for Buss' ex-wife JoAnn, who died in 2019.
 The trusts are set up to ensure that the family retains control of the team, as no one sibling can sell their individual stake.
 However, the team can be sold if four of the six siblings vote in favor.
 According to Janie Buss Drexel, Jerry Buss' children cannot necessarily pass on their full ownership rights to their own children, meaning that control over the Lakers goes to the "last man standing" among the siblings.

 Following Jerry Buss' death, day-to-day control over the team was initially split between Jeanie Buss (the official controlling owner and the head of business operations) and Jim Buss (basketball operations).
 In February 2017, Jeanie fired Jim after several disappointing seasons, which triggered litigation over who controlled the Lakers.
 In March, the dispute was resolved in Jeanie's favor when the Buss siblings gave her lifetime operational control over the team, "as long as the family owns the Lakers."
 In October 2024, Forbes estimated that the Lakers were the third-most-valuable team in basketball, at $7.1 billion.

 As of 2024, ownership of the Lakers was divided among the following parties: the Buss Family Trusts (66%); Mark Walter (20%); Todd Boehly (7%); Patrick Soon-Shiong (4%), and Ed Roski Jr. (3%).
 The key changes were as follows: